-- Six-week rotation with clinical experience in the outpatient general pediatric clinics, inpatient pediatric wards in PA Victoria Hospital, newborn care in nursery and Emergency. - Clinical duties will be variable day to day depending on the areas of highest pediatric patient activity and clinical experiences identified to have the greatest educational benefit to the Clerk by the attending. - Total outpatient clinical time of 5-7 clinic half days in the 6 week rotation (Subject to change based on Pandemic related changes to outpatient care)
+- Six-week rotation with clinical experience in the outpatient general pediatric clinics, inpatient pediatric wards in PA Victoria Hospital, newborn care in nursery and Emergency. - Clinical duties will be variable day to day depending on the areas of highest pediatric patient activity and clinical experiences identified to have the greatest educational benefit to the Clerk by the attending. - Outpatient and Inpatient care is split 50/50.
+Three weeks will be spent on the inpatient unit with time spent in the NICU and seeing consultations within the emergency department, and three weeks will be spent in the outpatient clinic.

-- Saskatoon: A virtual one hour orientation will be provided at 0715 on the first day of the rotation (time subject to change-webex link provided).
+• Saskatoon: A virtual one hour orientation will be provided at 0715 on the first day of the rotation (time subject to change-webex link provided).
 Schedules concerning nights on call, teaching sessions, and clinical assignments will be available for each group of Clerks before the rotation begins.
-If a student has not received his or her rotation schedule by the orientation date, he or she must pick it up from the academic secretary in room 3711. - Regina: An orientation is scheduled at 0730 on 4F at Regina General Hospital.
-The clerks will meet with the PTU Nurse Coordinator, Joanne, and then Dr. Flavelle. - Prince Albert: Clerks must contact the Pediatric Clinic Office Leader, Mariann Lopinski (pedsadmin@sasktel.net or 953-5664) prior to the start of their rotation to receive instructions on where to report to on the first day. - There is no formal orientation day for this rotation.
+If a student has not received his or her rotation schedule by the orientation date, he or she must pick it up from the academic secretary in room 3711.

+- Regina: An orientation is scheduled at 0730 on 4F at Regina General Hospital.
+The clerks will meet with the PTU Nurse Coordinator, Joanne Reid, and then Dr. Parvez. - Prince Albert: Clerks must contact the Pediatric Clinic Office Leader, Mariann Lopinski (pedsadmin@sasktel.net or 953-5664) prior to the start of their rotation to receive instructions on where to report to on the first day. - There is no formal orientation day for this rotation.
 All orientation will be provided by Ms. Lopinski and the attending Pediatrician assigned that first day. - A medical student pediatric orientation manual will be provided to the clerks starting the pediatric rotation (Authors and Editors: Dr. Tehseen, Dr. Purewal and pediatric residents) in the next academic year.
-It covers the following aspects: - Brief rotation orientation [accumulation of existing resources in one place with clear expectations for clinical responsibilities, documentation etc.] - Brief overview of health aspects pertinent to pediatrics (development, immunization, fluids, electrolytes, and nutrition) - o Summary of common pediatric disorders for quick reference
+It covers the following aspects: - Brief rotation orientation [accumulation of existing resources in one place with clear expectations for clinical responsibilities, documentation etc.] - Brief overview of health aspects pertinent to pediatrics (development, immunization, fluids, electrolytes, and nutrition) - Summary of common pediatric disorders for quick reference